 Data is automatically transferred to the empty receive data register (RDR) from the receiver deserializer (a shift register) upon receiving a complete character.
 This event causes the receive data register full (RDRF) bit in the status buffer to go HIGH (full).
-Data may then be read through the bus by addressing the ACIA and selecting the RDR with RS and $R/\overline{W}$ HIGH when the ACIA is enabled.
+Data may then be read through the bus by addressing the ACIA and selecting the RDR with RS and R/\overline{W} HIGH when the ACIA is enabled.
 The non-destructive read cycle causes the RDRF bit to be cleared to empty although the data is retained in the RDR.
 The status is maintained by the RDRF bit to indicate whether or not the data is current.
-When the receive data register is full, the automatic transfer of data from the receiver shift register to the data register is inhibited and the RDR contents remain valid, with its current status stored in the status register.
+When the receive data register is full, the automatic transfer of data from the RDR contents remain valid, with its current status stored in the status register.